awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 If an optional branch key id is provided and no encryption context keys are provided this operation MUST fail.

+If no branch key id is provided, then this operation MUST create a [version 4 UUID](https://www.ietf.org/rfc/rfc4122.txt) to be used as the branch key id.

 This operation MUST create a [branch key](#branch-key) and a [beacon key](#beacon-key) according to the [Branch Key and Beacon Key Creation](#branch-key-and-beacon-key-creation) section.